woosting/linux/remote-desktop/vino.md

-# AUTHENTICATION ISSUE: "No supported authentication methods!"
+# AUTHENTICATION ISSUE
-On server side:
+When receiving a "No supported authentication methods!" message on the client.
+Execute the following command on the server's side:
 ```
 gsettings set org.gnome.Vino require-encryption false
 ```